 Any changes in the manufacturing process, suppliers, or facilities will require further comparability analysis and approval by the FDA before implementation, which could delay our clinical trials and product candidate development, and could require additional clinical trials, including bridging studies, to demonstrate consistent and continued safety and efficacy.
+If we pursue alternative tablet formulations or other changes to any of our product candidates, the FDA and other regulatory authorities may require additional studies, including bridging studies, which may significantly delay our clinical trial timelines and regulatory approval.

-We did not submit a New Drug Application ("NDA") to the FDA or similar approval filings to a comparable foreign regulatory authority for any product candidate.
+We have not submitted an NDA to the FDA or similar approval filings to a comparable foreign regulatory authority for any product candidate.
 An NDA or other relevant regulatory filing must include extensive nonclinical and clinical data and supporting information to establish that the product candidate is safe and effective for each desired indication.
 The NDA or other relevant regulatory filing must also include significant information regarding the chemistry, manufacturing and controls for the product candidate.
 We cannot be certain that our current or future product candidates will be successful in clinical trials or receive regulatory approval.
 If we do not receive regulatory approvals for current or future product candidates or companion diagnostics, as applicable, we may not be able to continue our operations.
 Even if we successfully obtain regulatory approval to market a product candidate, our revenue will depend, in part, upon the size of the markets in the territories for which we receive regulatory approval and have commercial rights, the availability of competitive therapies and whether there are sufficient levels of reimbursement and adoption by physicians.